lab319/PRS_BRCA_omics_LightGBM/README.md

 **Citation:**

-Baoshan Ma*, Jianqiao Pan, Xiaoyu Hou, Chongyang Li, Tong Xiong, Yi Gong, Fengju Song*.
+Jianqiao Pan, Baoshan Ma, Xiaoyu Hou, Chongyang Li, Tong Xiong, Yi Gong, Fengju Song*.
 The Construction of Polygenic Risk Scores for Breast Cancer Based on LightGBM and Multiple Omics Data.(under review)

 ## 1.Introduction

 We provided a python program to generate the PRS of BRCA in your own omics data.
 The entire process is fully automated without your manual intervention.
 You only need to enter the type of phenotype and omics data according to the program prompts.
-For more information about our construction of the PRS model, please refer to “***The Construction of Polygenic Risk Scores for Breast Cancer Basing on LightGBM and Multiple Omics Data***”.
+For more information about our construction of the PRS model, please refer to “***The Construction of transcriptomics Risk Scores for Breast Cancer Basing on LightGBM and Multiple Omics Data***”.
 If you find the program useful, please cite the above reference.

 ## 2.Software requirement